marvinborner/bruijn/readme.md

 ### Broogle

-You can use the broogle script (inspired by Haskell's hoogle) to search for standard library functions by type, name or comment:
+You can use the broogle script (inspired by Haskell’s hoogle) to search for standard library functions by type, name or comment:

     ./broogle.sh -t "a -> a"